SemClone/osslili/README.md

 - **Match type**: How the license was detected (license_text, spdx_identifier, license_reference, text_similarity)
 - **Description**: Human-readable description of what was found

+## Integration with SEMCL.ONE

+OSS License & Copyright Detector is a core component of the SEMCL.ONE ecosystem:

+- Works with **purl2notices** for comprehensive legal notice generation
+- Integrates with **ospac** for policy-based compliance evaluation
+- Supports **ossnotices** for simplified attribution documentation
+- Complements **upmex** for package metadata extraction workflows

 ## Configuration

 Create a `config.yaml` file: